-End poverty in all its forms everywhere

-- Over the last 3 years we have constructed 199 Network sites.
-FY17- 78 sites, FY18 -47 Sites and FY19-74 - Our company minimum wage for all our employees is KSh 25,000.00 compared to the minimum wage rate of Ksh13,572.00

-Ensure healthy lives and promote well-being for all at all ages.

-- we have been sponsoring Diabetes Initiative and Beyond Zero campaign. - We undertake mitigation efforts including disposal of soil to designated dumping areas, clearance of all construction sites from materials used during the construction and general cleaning of sites. - We use authorized disposal companies for waste management. - In creating a safe working environment, the company recently appointed a H&S Officer who will assist the H&S Manager.
+1 NO POVERTY End poverty in all its forms everywhere Our contribution: Over the last 4 years we have constructed 235 mobile Network sites.
+FY17- 78 sites, FY18 -47 Sites FY19-74 Sites, FY20-36 Sites FY21-3sites Our company minimum wage for all our employees is KSh 25,000.00 compared to the minimum wage rate of Ksh13,572.00 3 GOOD HEALTH AND WELL-BEING Ensure healthy lives and promote well-being for all at all ages.
+Our contribution: we have been sponsoring Diabetes Initiative and Beyond Zero campaign.
+We undertake mitigation efforts including disposal of soil to designated dumping areas, clearance of all construction sites from materials used during the construction and general cleaning of sites.
+We use authorized disposal companies for waste management.
+In creating a safe working environment, the company has appointed H&S Officer who will assist the H&S Manager in improving health and wellbeing of the staff.
 We are committed to Ensure a safe and healthy working environment for our workers, customers and the company at large

-Ensure women and girls get equal access to education, health care, decent work, and representation in economic decision-making processes will fuel sustainable economies and benefit societies and humanity at large.

-- We have increased female employees from 13% to 21% compared to last year. - We have provided maternity cover for our female - Due to increment in female employment, we have provided them with lactation room - Increased female leadership from 3 to 5

-Ensure access to affordable, reliable, sustainable and modern energy For all

-- Sale of LED lighting solutions (>24,000 bulbs), Solar, hybrid solutions (2 for Safaricom) and efficient cooling solutions for data centers (2 for Safaricom) and telecom application.
+5 GENDER EQUALITY Ensure women and girls get equal access to education, health care, decent work, and representation in economic decision-making processes will fuel sustainable economies and benefit societies and humanity at large.
+Our contribution: We have increased female employees from 18% to 20% compared to last year.
+We have provided maternity cover for our female Due to increment in female employment, we have provided them with lactation room Increased female leadership from 3 to 5 7 AFFORDABLE AND CLEAN ENERGY Ensure access to affordable, reliable, sustainable and modern energy for all.
+Our contribution: Sale of LED lighting solutions (>29,000 bulbs), Solar, hybrid solutions and efficient cooling solutions for data centers and telecom application.
 All these solutions reduce the carbon foot print for our customers.
-We will continue investing in green energy solutions for telecom, homes and grid connection into the future - Reduction in MNO site Diesel Supply and Consumption by 22%
+We will continue investing in green energy solutions for telecom, homes and grid connection into the future Reduction in MNO site Diesel Supply and Consumption by 70% 8 DECENT WORK AND ECONOMIC GROWTH 9 INDUSTRY, INNOVATI AND INFRASTRUCTU